City of Philadelphia trusted site

 • Bilingual Interpreters are paid $180 for working on Election Day.

-*Bilingual interpreters supporting two divisions or holding another position on the Election Board would in no event receive more than $295 for working one election.
+*Bilingual interpreters supporting two divisions or holding another position on the Election Board will not, under any circumstances, receive more than $295 for working a single election.

 Voters interested in working on Election Day should complete the online form below.
-Submitting your information to be considered for a Poll Worker Position does not guarantee you a position on Election Day.
+Submitting your information to be considered for a Poll Worker position does not guarantee placement on Election Day.

 Bilingual Interpreter?
 Click here.